xaya/xaya/README.md

 What can Xaya be used for?
 --------------------------

-* Along with some of Namecoin's uses cases, it is designed especially with gaming in mind.
+* Along with some of Namecoin's uses cases, it is designed especially with gaming and complex decentralised applications in mind.
 * Allow creation of game accounts.
 * Create Virtual Game Currencies.
 * Asset Storage, Ownership and Management (particularly for in game items).
-* Identification Systems.
+* Identification and authentication systems.
 * DAPPs.
-* Payment Gateway (with upcoming third party plugins).
+* Payment Gateway.
-* Decentralised Autonomous Universes.
+* Decentralised Autonomous Worlds.
 * and much more.

 More Information